torvalds/linux/Documentation/mm/unevictable-lru.rst

 any "special" VMAs.
 So, those VMAs will be ignored for munlock.

 If the VMA is VM_LOCKED, mlock_fixup() again attempts to merge or split off the specified range.
-All pages in the VMA are then munlocked by munlock_page() via mlock_pte_range() via walk_page_range() via mlock_vma_pages_range() - the same function used when mlocking a VMA range, with new flags for the VMA indicating that it is munlock() being performed.
+All pages in the VMA are then munlocked by munlock_folio() via mlock_pte_range() via walk_page_range() via mlock_vma_pages_range() - the same function used when mlocking a VMA range, with new flags for the VMA indicating that it is munlock() being performed.

-munlock_page() uses the mlock pagevec to batch up work to be done under lru_lock by  __munlock_page().  __munlock_page() decrements the page's mlock_count, and when that reaches 0 it clears PG_mlocked and clears PG_unevictable, moving the page from unevictable state to inactive LRU.
+munlock_folio() uses the mlock pagevec to batch up work to be done under lru_lock by  __munlock_folio().  __munlock_folio() decrements the folio's mlock_count, and when that reaches 0 it clears the mlocked flag and clears the unevictable flag, moving the folio from unevictable state to the inactive LRU.

-But in practice that may not work ideally: the page may not yet have reached "the unevictable LRU", or it may have been temporarily isolated from it.
-In those cases its mlock_count field is unusable and must be assumed to be 0: so that the page will be rescued to an evictable LRU, then perhaps be mlocked again later if vmscan finds it in a VM_LOCKED VMA.
+But in practice that may not work ideally: the folio may not yet have reached "the unevictable LRU", or it may have been temporarily isolated from it.
+In those cases its mlock_count field is unusable and must be assumed to be 0: so that the folio will be rescued to an evictable LRU, then perhaps be mlocked again later if vmscan finds it in a VM_LOCKED VMA.